Niyo Global Card

 Our verdict

 For Indian travellers, Niyo Global is one of the best options available.
 Zero forex markup on spending means you get the Visa rate — far better than HDFC, SBI, or ICICI travel cards which charge 3.5–5%.
-The TCS implication is important to understand but is claimable in your ITR.
+TCS rules apply on LRS-based spending above ₹10 lakh/year and are claimable in your ITR — verify the current rate with a tax advisor as it has changed in recent budgets.

 Pros